 Recommended shielding gas: 75% Argon, 25% CO2 also known as C25 gas.
 It is readily available, smaller tanks can be rented or bought and the gas is cheaper than Tri Mix to buy.

-With this wire you may find the Hobart nozzle gel useful to buy to protect your nozzle from spatter particularly if you plan to use a C25 gas mix.
+With this wire you may find the Hobart nozzle gel (*Paid Link) useful to buy to protect your nozzle from spatter particularly if you plan to use a C25 gas mix.

 It is a low carbon wire with silicon content hence LSI as part of its name.